What content is appropriate for this site?

 How do I find content that interests me?

-The navigation bar at the top organizes the pages – be sure to check if a label works as a pull-down menu.
-Recent posts are listed on the right.
-“Categories” and “tags” show up in the word cloud at the bottom left of every page or post, and are designed to help classify content.
+The navigation bar at the top of every pate or post organizes the pages – be sure to check if a label works as a pull-down menu.
+“Categories” and “tags” show up in the word cloud at the bottom left of every post, and are designed to help classify content of the posts.
 However, these only apply to posts, not pages or comments.
 It is also possible to “search” for a particular word or phrase.
-Posts and pages are equally searchable (see box at top right).
+Posts and pages are equally searchable (see box at top right of any page or post).
 Comments are NOT searchable, however, so it is important to put them on the most relevant page so others can easily find them!
 The main page for grants is intended to help readers locate funding when the Center itself has none to distribute.

 Someone I want to contact has a researcher profile on this site.
 Why is there no email listed?